Images used in this research are taken from other Home Pages.

 compelled to darkness.
 The misunderstood

-shunned by the people and cursed by God.
-Grendel does not have the
+by the people and cursed by God.
+Grendel does not have the same privilege

-The swords represent special roles.
-Just as the
+swords represent special roles.
+Just as the legendary King

-the more esteemed it is.
-Even the number of battles that swords had been
+weapon, the more esteemed it is.
+Even the number of battles that

-He is constantly being preyed to and thanked.
+constantly being preyed to and thanked.
+The older

 Beowulf stands in this chapter as a champion amongst the